 Estimated tax.
 If your estimated income tax obligation is to the United States, use the worksheet in the Form 1040-ES package to figure your estimated tax, including self-employment tax.
-You can use the payment vouchers in the Form 1040-ES package for your payments, or you can pay by credit card.
+You can use the payment vouchers in the Form 1040-ES package for your payments, or you can pay by credit card using a pay-by-phone system or direct debit if you are filing Form 1040 or Form 1040A electronically.

 Double taxation.
 A mutual agreement procedure exists to settle cases of double taxation between the United States and American Samoa.
-See Double Taxation, earlier under Filing Tax Returns.
+See Double Taxation under Filing Tax Returns, earlier.